nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="model-build"></a>
 ### Building our Model

 Below, we will actually build from scratch the entire model (i.e. all the weights and biases).
 Notice the input dimensions of each of the parts.
-Each weight matrix links up to one of our inputs. *i_W1* will match the dimensions of the movie feature vector, which is the number of genres. *e_W1* is anything we want since we are creating an *ITEM_EMBEDDING_LOOKUP*.
+Each weight matrix links up to one of our inputs. *i_W1* will match the dimensions of the movie feature vector, which is the number of genres. *e_W1* is any size we want since we are creating an *ITEM_EMBEDDING_LOOKUP*.
 If this concept is confusing, please see Andrej Karpathy's amazing series: [Neural Networks: Zero to Hero](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ).

 > NOTE: using an embedding lookup table is no different than simply creating a one-hot encoded vector of size len(top_movies) and just multiplying it by some matrix.
 However, that way is extremely inefficient and I was unable to train any decently sized model due to RAM constraints.

 Few other small points:
 1. I scale the weights down a little to prevent early training iterations having crazy loss.
-If this was an actual production model, I'd probably apply BatchNorm on it, but that is for a different day.
+If this was an actual production model, I'd probably apply BatchNorm on it.
-2. I'm using MSELoss which means we will get the average 'Square Error' loss on all examples.
+2. I'm using MSELoss which means we will get the average 'Squared Error' loss on all examples.
 This just means we square the difference of the real rating vs the predicted rating.
 3. We set a batch size of 64.
 4. I create two lists to hold our loss for our full training set and validation set.
 We will plot this later.